RaspberryPiFoundation/weather-station/README.md

   `nano credentials.oracle.template`

-  Replace the `name` and `key` parameters with the NAME and PASS of the weather station as specified in Oracle.
-The double quotes `"` enclosing these values are important so take care not to remove them by mistake.
+  Replace the `name` and `key` parameters with the `Weather Station Name` and `Passcode` of the weather station as specified in Oracle (under *Home > Weather Stations*).
+The double quotes `"` enclosing these values in this file are important so take care not to remove them by mistake.

   Press `Ctrl - O` then `Enter` to save and `Ctrl - X` to quit nano.